 Complete dentures replace a full arch or full mouth of missing teeth.
-They can be removable or permanently secured using dental implants.
+They can be removable, or permanent using dental implants.
 A partial denture is similar to a dental bridge and can replace several consecutive missing teeth.
-In most cases, a partial denture is permanently secured to stabilize dental health and restore natural function.
+Our dentists can permanently secure a partial denture to restore health and natural function to your mouth.

 Getting Dentures in Silver Spring, MD

 The denture placement process will vary from patient to patient.
-Things like the type of denture, pre-treatment dental work, or dental implant placement must be factored into your treatment.
+We will consider many factors in your treatment plan.
+Things like the type of denture, pre-treatment dental work, or dental implant placement.

 The Denture Process

-The first step is to take dental impressions if you have any existing natural teeth.
+We start by taking dental impressions if you have any existing natural teeth.
 We will use them to create an immediate denture that will resemble your natural tooth shape and smile.
-If we have to extract teeth, perform gum disease treatment, or gum surgery before placing a denture, we will work with you to coordinate that.
+Next, we will work with you to coordinate needed treatments.
+For example, if we have to extract teeth, perform gum disease treatment, or gum surgery before placing a denture.

 We will take more dental impressions after any treatments or extractions and use them to create the final denture.
 This will help it fit comfortably on the gums and support a comfortable bite.